América de Cali: 1980s: Five consecutive titles, Copa Libertadores finals

 1987 saw the club's ultimate heartbreak in the Copa Libertadores.
 Los Diablos Rojos advanced to the final for the third time in a row, earning a shot at Uruguayan giants Peñarol.
 América won the first leg 2–0, and then took a 1–0 lead early in the second leg.
-It looked like the Copa Libertadores was at last coming to Cali.
-However, Peñarol rallied to win 2–1, then defeated América 1–0 in extra time in the ensuing playoff match in Santiago.
-It had been yet another near miss.
+However, Peñarol rallied to win 2–1 and later defeated América 1–0 in extra time in the ensuing playoff match in Santiago with a last-minute goal by Diego Aguirre.
+A draw in that match would have granted América the Copa Libertadores title.

 Back at home, América's grip on the domestic league finally slipped.
 Millonarios broke their string of five consecutive titles by winning the title in 1987, then repeating as champions in 1988.
-Early on, 1989 looked to be a titanic battle between the new champions and a revitalized América, but instead the season was interrupted by tragedy.
+Early on, 1989 looked to be a battle between the titleholders and a revitalized América, but instead the season was interrupted by tragedy.

 The 1989 league season was cancelled halfway due to the murder of referee Álvaro Ortega.
 The Apertura tournament had been won by América and the team was standing in third place during the second tournament.
 In a key match against Independiente Medellín in Medellín, they battled to a scoreless draw.
 Rumors that referee Álvaro Ortega had unfairly favored América spread, and later that night, Ortega was gunned down in the streets.
 After the match, a journalist received a call from a man claiming to be one of the murderers and blaming Ortega for the result of the game, saying "we and our patrons lost a lot of money (because of this)".